EndlessSB/Discord-Channel-Messages-Downloader/README.md

 - Now uncapped I have found a bypass in the api!

 ## Drawbacks:
-- This cant use a bot token and requires a user token.
-I will not personally provide a guide but they are out there!

 - Possible Account bans - Please note using discord api in this way is techincally against there tps and therefore can result in punishment even with the low chance of it

+- Can not use a bot account

 ## How to guide:

-1. Get your discord token

-2. Go into the .env file and replace "put your discord token here [not a bot token]" with your token
+1. INstall any requierd modules

-3. Run the script and paste the channel id
+2. Run the script

-4. It will print the messages it finds and download them to a txt file with the same name as the channel
+3. Type in your email and password [New update token automatically fetched , 2fa not supported as of now]

-5. Enjoy!
+4. Enjoy!

 ## Credits